 Deflation is the opposite of inflation.
 It's when prices fall.
 It's caused when an asset bubble bursts.

 That's what happened in housing in 2006.
 Deflation in housing prices trapped those who bought their homes in 2005.
-In fact, the Fed was worried about overall deflation during the recession.
+In fact, the Fed was worried about the overall deflation during the recession.
 That's because deflation can turn a recession into a depression.
-During the Great Depression of 1929, prices dropped 10 percent a year.
+During the Great Depression of 1929, prices dropped 10% a year.
 Once deflation starts, it is harder to stop than inflation.

 Wage inflation is when workers' pay rises faster than the cost of living.
-This occurs in three situations.
-First, is when there is a shortage of workers.
-Second, is when labor unions negotiate ever-higher wages.
-Third is when workers effectively control their own pay.
+This kind of inflation occurs in three situations.
+First is when there is a shortage of workers.
+Secondly, is when labor unions negotiate ever-higher wages.
+Thirdly is when workers effectively control their pay.

-A worker shortage occurs whenever unemployment is below 4 percent.
-Labor unions negotiated higher pay for auto workers in the 1990s.
-CEOs effectively control their own pay by sitting on many corporate boards, especially their own.
+A worker shortage occurs whenever unemployment is below 4%.
+Labor unions negotiated higher pay for autoworkers in the 1990s.
+CEOs effectively control their pay by sitting on many corporate boards, especially their own.
 All of these situations created wage inflation.

 An asset bubble, or asset inflation, occurs in one asset class.
-Good examples are housing, oil and gold.
+Good examples are housing, oil, and gold.
 It is often overlooked by the Federal Reserve and other inflation-watchers when the overall rate of inflation is low.
-But the subprime mortgage crisis and subsequent global financial crisis demonstrated how damaging unchecked asset inflation can be.
+But the subprime mortgage crisis and subsequent global financial crisis demonstrated how damaging unchecked asset inflation could be.

-Crude oil prices hit an all-time high of $143.68 a barrel in July 2008.
-This was in spite of a decrease in global demand and an increase in supply.
-Oil prices are determined by commodities traders.
-That includes both speculators and corporate traders hedging their risks.
-Traders bid up oil prices in two situations.
+Crude oil prices hit an all-time high of $145.31 a barrel in July 2008.
+This inflation-adjusted price was despite a decrease in global demand and an increase in supply.
+Commodities traders determine oil prices.
+Those traders include both speculators and corporate traders who are hedging their risks.
+Traders bid up crude oil prices in two situations.
 First, is if they think there are threats to supply, such as unrest in the Middle East.
 Second, is if they see an uptick in demand, such as growth in China.

 What spooked investors?
 In August, the jobs report showed absolutely zero new job gains.
 During the summer, the eurozone debt crisis looked like it might not get resolved.
 There was also stress about whether the United States would default on its debt.
 Gold prices rise in response to uncertainty.
 Sometimes it's to hedge against inflation.
 Other times it's the exact opposite, the resurgence of recession.